HH-RDR-AI/chainflow/gui/landing/index.md

         type: book,
     }

-  text: "The Appchain platform is the culmination of our vision, integrating our existing services with a revolutionary new execution layer that enhances dApp capabilities through smart contract execution and AI-driven data insights.
-With the unique FlowOrchestrator system, Appchain enables seamless on-chain/off-chain interactions, transforming how decentralized applications interact with blockchain and AI technologies."
+  text: "GURU Orchestration platform and Network is the culmination of our vision, integrating our existing services with a revolutionary new execution layer that enhances dApp capabilities through smart contract execution and AI-driven data insights.
+With the unique FlowOrchestrator system, GURU Orchestrator and Network enables seamless on-chain/off-chain interactions, transforming how decentralized applications interact with blockchain and AI technologies."

 features:
   title: Key Features
   items:
     - {
         title: "For Developers: Monetize Your Innovation",
         text: "Unlock new revenue streams by publishing your APIs and AI models within our ecosystem.
-Appchain's execution layer allows you to embed blockchain data dashboards directly into dApp front-ends, offering no-code solutions that redefine dApp functionality.",
+GURU Orchestrator and Network's execution layer allows you to embed blockchain data dashboards directly into dApp front-ends, offering no-code solutions that redefine dApp functionality.",
         img: "/assets/img/features/warehouse/collaboration.svg",
       }
     - {